JimWasHere/breakout_game/README.md

 increases during play by increasing the speed of the ball

 Future upgrades:
-  * More levels
+  * More levels.
-  * Persistant High Score
+  * Persistant High Score.
-  * Level memory so user doesn't always have to start from scratch
+  * Level memory so user doesn't always have to start from scratch.